guitarrapc/githubactions-lab/README.md

       - Job_Name
 ```

-- ✔️: Azure Pipeline define jobs and conbinate them in stage.
+- ✔️: Azure Pipeline can define jobs and conbinate them in stage.
 Can trigger both Push and PR.

 ```yaml
 trigger: